-- Inhaling Delta-8 THC inhibited tumour growth in the lungs.
+- Inhaling Delta-8 THC inhibited tumor growth in the lungs.

-- Delta-8-THC and CBN reduced primary tumour size in mice treated for 20 consecutive days.
+- Delta-8-THC and CBN reduced primary tumor size in mice treated for 20 consecutive days.

-These results suggest that Delta-8 THC may reduce cancerous tumours.
+These results suggest that Delta-8 THC may reduce cancerous tumors.
 This study may prove Delta-8's benefits as a cannabinoid that has more advantages than harm for your body's overall functions.

 Assisting with Digestion

 Nausea and vomiting can be controlled with Delta-8 THC.
 Delta-9 THC is also effective in treating them.
 Although, Delta-9 THC's stronger psychoactive nature has hampered its' wider use in treating nausea.